google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 You can also scan for Bluetooth devices based on the device name being advertised with the `name` filters key, or even a prefix of this name with the `namePrefix` filters key.
 Note that in this case, you will also need to define the `optionalServices` key to be able to access some services.
+If you don't, you'll get an error later when trying to access them.

 {% highlight javascript %}
 navigator.bluetooth.requestDevice({